konradhy/Mongoose-Jobs/README.md

 ## Features
 User authentication using JSON Web Tokens (JWT)
 Secure password hashing using bcryptjs
 Pagination, and search with MongoDB
 Input validation using validator
 Error handling middleware
 Reusable React Components
+Redux pattern

 ## Getting Started
-Clone the repository to your local machine
+- Clone the repository to your local machine

-Install dependencies or build using scripts
+- Configure Database and populate with script

-Create a .env file in the root directory with the following variables:
+- Create a .env file in the root directory with the following variables:

-JWT_SECRET: A secret string used to sign JSON Web Tokens
+  - JWT_SECRET: A secret string used to sign JSON Web Tokens

-MONGODB_URL: The URL of your MongoDB instance
+  - MONGODB_URL: The URL of your MongoDB instance
+  - JWT_LIFETIME: 1d
+- Run npm install-dependencies (or npm setup-production if going live)
+- Run npm client and npm start in different terminals

 The application should be available at http://localhost:3000

-## Acknowledgements
-Mongoose Jobs is built with the following open-source libraries:

-MongoDB

-Express.js

-React

-Node.js

-bcryptjs

-cors

-helmet

-jsonwebtokens

-mongoose

-morgan

-validator